 But with so many SEO metrics to choose from, what exactly should you be tracking?

-Fear not–we’ve outlined the sixteen most important SEO metrics agencies should monitor in a scalable way–and exactly how to set it up to easily onboard new clients!
-By keeping tabs of these metrics, you’ll help clients meet their SEO goals, monitor progress over time, and prove your agency’s worth along the way.
+Fear not–we’ve outlined the 11 most important SEO metrics agencies should monitor in a scalable way–and exactly how to set it up to easily onboard new clients!
+By keeping tabs on these metrics, you’ll help clients meet their SEO goals, monitor progress over time, and prove your agency’s worth along the way.

 Instead of tracking individual SEO performance metrics (like backlinks or rankings), you need to define SEO success which will differ from client to client.
 That's why it's important to figure out your clients' goals while developing the SEO strategy.